 For Christmas eve there will be a special dinner with live entertainment and for Christmas day a wonderful gathering and delicious lunch.
 Non-yoga partners are welcome to join the retreat and celebrations.
 Please get in touch for rates.

 I had the most wonderful time at Tigmi with wonderful people who will remain good friends.
-Tigmi was an oasis of calm and the most beautiful setting in that little Berber village, with views of the Atlas mountains.
-It was such a special tranquil place, I definitely will visit again!
+Tigmi was an oasis of calm and the most beautiful setting in that little Berber village with views of the Atlas mountains.
+Such a special tranquil place, I definitely will visit again!
 Raquel was charming and such a brilliant teacher, full of poetry and insightful teaching, philosophical and I learnt so much about the spirit of yoga.Minnie

 The Relaxing Yoga Break